 For developers who are already familiar with RAP, an SAP Community initiative driven by Andre Fischer provides a RAP Generator that can help to rapidly build test and PoC applications by generating the required artefacts (e.g. CDS entities, service binding and service definition).

-The SAP official RAP Generator has been released in ADT for SAP BTP ABAP Environment – Release 2111.
+A first release of the SAP official RAP generator – with limited scope – has been released in ADT for SAP BTP ABAP Environment – Release 2111.
 RAP artifacts can be generated for an end-to-end transactional application based on a database table using the Generate ABAP Repository Objects wizard.

 Existing code available: How should I proceed ?

 For brownfield implementation scenarios, where existing code fulfilling certain prerequisites (e.g. agnostic of protocols and UI technologies) has to be reused, the so-called unmanaged BO runtime implementations is provided.